 Your subscription is automatic.
-You can access a listing of Required Southern Border announcements via b-space.
-Through Bspace, Professor Shaiken will communicate new required readings, course logistics, and miscellaneous announcements.
+You can access a listing of Required Southern Border announcements via b-Courses.
+Through bCourses, Professors Manz and Shaiken will communicate new required readings, course logistics, and miscellaneous announcements.

 All students are highly encouraged to “like” the Center for Latin American Studies (CLAS) Facebook Page.
 When you “like” the page, CLAS posts will be included in your Facebook newsfeed.
-Through Facebook, Professor Shaiken will alert students to media material and events on campus that reflect course content.
+Through Facebook, Professors Manz and Shaiken will alert students to media material and events on campus that reflect course content.